ppy/osu-wiki/news/2025/2025-07-05-osucatch-world-cup-2025-quarterfinals-recap.md

     </audio>
 </div>

 The first one to be showcased was [Heliosphere](https://osu.ppy.sh/beatmapsets/2391836#fruits/5177897) by [Vorso](https://osu.ppy.sh/beatmaps/artists/303), slotted in as the No Mod 3. [wwwww](https://osu.ppy.sh/users/8434466) was unsurprisingly the mapper behind it, his unorthodox style aligning perfectly with Vorso's hectic track.
 The result is an intense gimmick pick featuring high-density sections, tricky sliders, harsh snaps, and complex rhythms.
-Go play it—it's a blast.
+Go play it — it's a blast.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/1a8kmvlpSj4" frameborder="0" allowfullscreen></iframe>